Armageddon (Guy Sebastian album): Background and development

+Singles

+Four top ten singles were released from the album, including "Don't Worry Be Happy","Battle Scars" which features Lupe Fiasco and "Get Along".
+"Don't Worry Be Happy" peaked at number five and gained 5× platinum certification, with "Battle Scars" reaching number one and 14× platinum.
+"Battle Scars" is Sebastian's sixth number one single in Australia and Fiasco's first.
+"Battle Scars" also reached number two and 3x platinum certification in New Zealand, number 71 and 3x platinum certification in the US, and number two in Norway.
+"Get Along" has been certified 3× platinum.
+"Get Along" peaked at number five and jas been certified 3x platinum.

 Writing and composition

 Five of the songs on Armageddon are written by Sebastian alone, while the others have at least one co-writer.
 Sebastian began writing songs which appear on the album almost two years before its release, and performed two of them, "Summer Love" and "Keeper", while touring as a support act on Lionel Richie's Australian and New Zealand tour in March 2011.
 Both are pop songs, with "Keeper" having a reggae feel.
-"Summer Love" is about bittersweet feelings for a lost love, and "Keeper" is about finding that special love, the one who is a keeper..
-Retrieved 13 October 2012 "Don't Worry Be Happy", released as the lead single in November 2012, is an upbeat pop song Sebastian wrote after he encountered an angry motorist in Los Angeles.
-Discussing the inspiration for the track he explained he could sometimes be caught up in a little bit of "glass half empty" in his life, and wrote the song as a reminder to himself and hopefully to others that life is too short to stress about the small things.Tijs, Andrew (29 November 2011).
-Guy Sebastian Talks Reece Mastin And His Second ARIA Win.
-Noise 11.
-Archived from the original on 5 February 2012.
-Sebastian showcased two more songs, "Amnesia" and "Armageddon", at the "Don't Worry Be Happy" media launch in December 2011..
-Retrieved 12 October 2012 "Amnesia" is a soulful pop ballad about the anguish of coping with a broken relationship.
+"Summer Love" is about bittersweet feelings for a lost love, and "Keeper" is about finding that special love, the one who is a keeper.
+"Don't Worry Be Happy", released as the lead single in November 2012, is an upbeat pop song Sebastian wrote after he encountered an angry motorist in Los Angeles.
+Discussing the inspiration for the track he explained he could sometimes be caught up in a little bit of "glass half empty" in his life, and wrote the song as a reminder to himself and hopefully to others that life is too short to stress about the small things.
+Sebastian showcased two more songs, "Amnesia" and "Armageddon", at the "Don't Worry Be Happy" media launch in December 2011.
+"Amnesia" is a soulful pop ballad about the anguish of coping with a broken relationship.
 Sebastian says of the power ballad "Armageddon", "The title track might sound pretty dark, but it's actually about not taking love for granted, and living like tomorrow is the last day on earth".